What goes in which bin

 Liquids

-Whilst you can compost at home, a significant amount of food waste, including items such as meat, fish and dairy, should not be composted at home.
+You can compost some food at home but many items of food waste such as meat, fish and dairy, should not be composted at home.

 If you find that you are producing more food waste than can fit into your weekly food waste collection, please follow us @HertsWasteAware for hints and tips.